brunda97/GuessingGame/README.md

 # GuessingGame
 Color guessing game where in the user has to guess the correct color among the options available for the given RGB value.
-With 2 level of difficulty
+With 2 level of difficulty - Easy and Hard.